inertialsense/inertial-sense-sdk/cltool/README.md

 ## CLTool Example

-The <a href="https://github.com/inertialsense/InertialSenseSDK/tree/master/cltool">Command Line Tool (CLTool)</a> is an open source project designed to illustrate InertialSense C++ class implementation.
-The CLTool project can be compiled on most operating systems using cmake and gcc and can be used to communicate, log data, and update firmware for Inertial Sense products.
+The <a href="https://github.com/inertialsense/InertialSenseSDK/tree/master/cltool">Command Line Tool (cltool)</a> is an open source project designed to illustrate InertialSense C++ class implementation.
+The cltool project can be compiled on most operating systems using cmake and gcc and can be used to communicate, log data, and update firmware for Inertial Sense products.
 A Visual Studio project for Windows is also included.
-See [Using CLTool](../App_Usage/cltool.md) for details on compiling and running the CLTool.
+See [Using cltool](../App_Usage/cltool.md) for details on compiling and running the cltool.

 ### Implementation Keywords
-The following keywords are found in the CLTool soure code identify the steps for InertialSense class implementation.
+The following keywords are found in the cltool soure code identify the steps for InertialSense class implementation.

 ```C++
 /* SDK Implementation Keywords: